How to improve your furniture painting skills. With new painting products and techniques learned at the Painters Business Academy.

 You leave it to dry.
 Then you spritz the surface with water and pull off the carrier paper.

 That leaves the paint embedded in the surface.

 You need to seal it to protect it.
 But otherwise, it’s as permanent as the paint beneath it.
 An image on a surface but not stuck on, fused into the paint.

 And another thing.
 (Can you tell that I’m a fan?)

 Each application doesn’t use all of the paint from the image.
 Some remains on the carrier paper for more uses.

 Iron Orchid Designs say that each paint inlay can be used 2 or 3 times.
 But unofficially you’re likely to get 4-5 uses from each one.
 It gets lighter and more distressed each time as more paint is transferred from it.

 There are even more things I want to tell you about it.

 Fortunately, I got a paint inlay in my conference goodie bag.
 And I chose an additional one of beautiful birds (naturally!).
-So I will do a project very soon to show you how it works properly.

 Have you heard of or used a paint inlay?
 Does it appeal to you?